The Chronicle (TV series)

-The Chronicle is an American science fiction television series that was broadcast on the Sci-Fi Channel from July 14, 2001, to March 22, 2002.
-The series is based on the News from the Edge series of novels (for example, Vampires from Vermont) by Mark Sumner, a St. Louis-based author.
+The Chronicle is an American science fiction comedy television series starring Chad Willett that was broadcast on the Sci-Fi Channel from July 14, 2001, to March 22, 2002.
+The series is based on the News from the Edge series of novels (for example, Vampires from Vermont) by Mark Sumner, a St. Louis–based author.
 The series was originally sold to NBC, which shot the pilot, but later found a home on Sci-Fi Channel.
 The original creative producers who brought the series to television were German Michael Torres and Trevor Taylor.

 Premise

 The show centers on a group of journalists at a tabloid newspaper, The Chronicle, and the contradictions that transpire when they realize that the various monsters, aliens, and mutants turn out to be real.